search form

 Perhaps the most obvious reason why background checks matter is that they are an important tool for protecting public safety.
 By verifying the criminal history of applicants for jobs or licenses, for example, it is possible to prevent convicted felons from obtaining positions of trust or responsibility.

-See also Why Background Checks are Crucial for Ensuring Public Safety
+See also Why Background Checks are Crucial in Today's Society: Preventing Fraud and Ensuring Public Security

 In recent years, for example, background checks have been used to screen Uber drivers and prevent individuals with a history of violence or driving offenses from becoming drivers.
 Similarly, background checks are widely used in the healthcare industry to ensure that doctors, nurses, and other professionals have not been convicted of malpractice or other serious offenses.